stolostron/console-api/README.md

       echo "echo \"NodeJS Version: \`node -v\`   NPM Version: \`npm -v\`\"" >> ~/.zshrc
       ```

-      Restart your shell.

       This will run nvm on shell startup which will look for a .nvmrc and use the node version specified.

-  2. Install and use NodeJS version 10 if NVM does not detect the installed version
+  2. Restart your shell.

+  3. If nvm does not find the version, install it.

       ```
       nvm install